geodynamics/burnman/sphinx/examples.rst

 When run (without putting in a more realistic composition), the program produces the following image:

 .. image:: figures/tut-step1.png

-Your goal in this tutorial is to improve this awful fit....
+Your goal in this tutorial is to improve this awful fit...

-link to source code: `tutorial/step1.py <../../../tutorial/step_2.py>`_
+link to source code: `tutorial/step1.py <../../../tutorial/step_1.py>`_